fidafathima/TaskManagement_front-end/README.md

-Full-Stack Project: Django API + React Frontend
+# Full-Stack Project: Django API + React Frontend
-This repository contains a full-stack application with a Django backend API and a React frontend.
+This repository contains React frontend.
 The following instructions will guide you through setting up and running

 # Basic features
 - Custom User model and authentication using email and password.